 Since it is the off-season, September is also a great month to visit in terms of both pricing and potential discounts.
 You can check available discounts via Disney here.
 Disney isn’t the only place where September is the off-season, so expect cheaper airfare when traveling in September–make sure to visit ITA Software to search for the best prices.

 Overall, September is a one of the top months of the year to visit Walt Disney World, and we’d encourage you to visit if you can handle the heat and humidity.
-(If you need to convince a spouse to make a spontaneous getaway, there’s really no better argument that I can think of than “that one dude on the internet said we should!”)
-Like a fine wine, September gets better as it “ages” with the best times to visit being towards the end of the month, mainly due to better weather and the start of Epcot’s Food & Wine Festival.
-In fact, the last weekend in September into the beginning of October is one of our favorite weeks of the year for our personal trips to Walt Disney World, and we’ve traveled during this time the last 3 consecutive years (although we’re breaking the streak this year).
+If you need to convince a spouse to make a spontaneous getaway, there’s really no better argument that I can think of than “that one dude on the internet said we should!”

 Are you a fan of visiting Walt Disney World in September?
 Have you found the crowds to be light?
 Is the weather this month bearable to you?
+Are you planning on visiting in September 2024 or is the potential for a hurricane too much of a gamble for you?
 If September is not your preferred month to visit Walt Disney World, which month do you like?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!